Lee Kun-hee

-Lee Kun-hee (9 January 1942 – 25 October 2020) was a South Korean businessman who served as the chairman of Samsung from 1987 to 2008 and from 2010 to his death in 2020.
+Lee Kun-hee (9 January 1942 – 25 October 2020) was a South Korean businessman who served as the chair of Samsung from 1987 to 2008 and from 2010 to his death in 2020.
 He is also credited with the transformation of Samsung to one of the world's largest business entities that engages in semiconductors, smartphones, electronics, shipbuilding, construction, and other businesses.
-Since Lee became the chairman of Samsung, the company became the world's largest manufacturer of smartphones, memory chips, and appliances.
+Since Lee became the chair of Samsung, the company became the world's largest manufacturer of smartphones, memory chips, and appliances.
 He was the third son of Samsung founder Lee Byung-chul.
 With an estimated net worth of US$21 billion at the time of his death, he was the richest person in South Korea, a position that he had held since 2007.

 He was convicted twice, once in 1996 and subsequently in 2008, for corruption and tax evasion charges, but was pardoned on both instances.
 In 2014, Lee was named the world's 35th most powerful person and the most powerful Korean by Forbes's list of the world's most powerful people along with his son, Lee Jae-yong.